 This site agrees that in order to be more efficient in crop production, the farmer or farm manager should possess substantial understanding of the basics and has acquired the necessary skills.
 He also ought to become well informed of verified technologies and of recent scientific advances.

 This site covers the science and practice of crop production including home gardening.
 It offers online reviewers on the fundamentals or principles of crop production.
-These include, but not limited to, the basics in related sciences and special fields such as botany, genetics, plant physiology, plant growth and development, plant nutrition and fertility, plant naming and crop classifications, plant propagation, and agricultural statistics.
+These include, but not limited to, the basics in related sciences and special fields such as botany, genetics and plant breeding, plant physiology, plant growth and development, plant nutrition and fertility, plant naming and crop classifications, plant propagation, and agricultural statistics.
 Cropsreview was in fact coined from crop science review.

 It likewise shares online references on various agricultural technologies.
 It provides how-to guides in growing selected crops.